MarkB19988/Security/README.md

 sabotage
 fire

-The risks and threats within a business can at some points take hold and cause a catastrophic effect on the business, so it is important to plan to mitigate against loss and to ensure survival.
-The following key elements are important to the disaster recovery plan.
+A Disaster Recovery Plan is a plan that is put in place to be followed in the event of a catastrophy to ensure that the company is able to recover as quickly as possible.
+The main components of a disaster recovery plan are as follows:

 ##### Recovery Process